 What Foods Are Highest in Magnesium?

 A serving of 1 oz / 28 g of almonds (i.e. around 20-23 whole kernels) is packed with 75 mg of magnesium, which provides almost 20% of your daily needs.
 It comes at 162 calories and only 2.7 g net carbs.

-In addition to that, almonds contain lots of manganese and vitamin E, and are a great source of antioxidants, which are contained in the almond’s skin, so it’s the best to not peel it off.
+In addition to that, almonds contain lots of manganese and vitamin E, and are a great source of antioxidants, which are found in the almond’s skin, so it’s the best to not peel it off.

 Almond milk might also be a decent source of magnesium – check the label for the exact amount per serving, as the values will vary between the different brands.

 Also, be sure your almond milk does not contain harmful ingredients, such as added sugars or carrageenan.

 While cashew nuts are a bit higher in carbs than almonds (a 1 oz / 28 g serving of them contains 8.3 g net carbs), you can still find a place for them in your diet by moderating your consumption.
 This amount contains 155 calories, and 81.8 mg of magnesium, which is plenty.

 Cashew nuts are a good source of copper and iron, which help your body produce new red blood cells, and are, therefore, beneficial for your blood vessels and immune system.

 One ounce (28 g) of Brazil nuts, which is approximately 6 kernels, contains a very high amount of magnesium, 106 mg, and plenty of healthy fats.
 They’re very low in carbs – only 1.4 g net carbs, but because of their high-fat content, they are quite caloric – 185 calories per ounce.